 The Latin American Studies minor is housed within the Languages Division and is overseen by the Languages chair.
-Students with a Latin American Studies minor are also strongly encouraged to participate in a short-term academic experience outside of the United States (of one week or longer; for one semester hour credit, or more).
-Current University programs that would fulfill this include the US/Mexico Border trip, Belize, and summer study in Spain or Mexico.
+Students with a Latin American Studies minor are also strongly encouraged to participate in a short-term academic experience outside of the United States 361; POL 250 or POL 221; SPA: one 300- level course; NDI 340, or 345.

+(of one week or longer; for one semester hour credit, or more).
+Current University programs